 One amongst these high-performing tools is the NumPy array.
 This multidimensional array object is a powerful data structure for efficient computation on vectors and matrices.
 In this article, we will explore these arrays and their power-packed functionalities.

 You are encouraged to follow along with the tutorial and play around with NumPy, trying various things and making sure you're getting the hang of it.
 Let's get started!

 Large datasets are often comprised of hundreds to millions of individual data items.
 It is easier to work with this data and operate on it when it is represented in the form of vectors and matrices.
-Broadly speaking linear algebra is a branch of mathematics that deals with vectors and operations on vectors.
-Linear algebra is also extremely important in various machine learning and data processing algorithms.
+Linear algebra is a branch of mathematics that deals with vectors and operations on vectors.
+Linear algebra is thus an important prerequisite for machine learning and data processing algorithms.

 Matplotlib is the most popular Python package for data visualization.
 It provides a quick way to visualize data from Python and create publication-quality figures in various different formats.
 Matplotlib is a multi-platform data visualization library built on NumPy arrays.
 This allows it to work with the broader SciPy stack.